reasonml-old/vim-reason-loader/README.md

 working on.
 This scripts wraps that short, but messy logic into one Vim plugin that you can depend on easily like any other Vim plugin.

+**Troubleshooting**

+- Colors Aren't Appearing
+  - If you're using a combination of zsh and nvim, you may run into an issue where the correct shell will load, but colors won't display correctly.
+  - You can try to fix this by setting `set shell=/bin/sh` in your Neovim config.